MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - MzTimestamp is an u64.
 - Float types (surprisingly) [can also be supported](https://lemire.me/blog/2020/12/14/converting-floating-point-numbers-to-integers-while-preserving-order/).
 - null can be handled by adding an extra bit at the beginning.
-- Range is fine if the constituent types are supported, as it is basically two instances of an underlying type, plus some special values, for which a few extra bits have to be added.
+- Range is fine if the constituent types are supported, as it is basically two instances of an underlying type, plus various special values, for which a few extra bits have to be added.
 - Uuid is simply 128 bits.

 ### Performance and optimizations

 For the performance of `aggregate`, the size distribution of the *D_len* sets is important (see in the [prefix sum implementation section](#Implementation-details-of-DD's-prefix-sum)), since the implementation of `aggregate` performs one step for each _len_, and the time and memory requirements of each of these steps are proportional to the size of *D_len*.
 Critically, this means that large *D_len* sets (whose size is similar to the number of input elements) contribute a per-input-element overhead, while small *D_len* sets only contribute a per-partition overhead.
 We can compare this to the performance characteristics of a hierarchical aggregation: in that algorithm, the first several steps have almost the same size as the input, while the last few steps are small.

+TODO: The following paragraph is not 100% correct.

 So the question now is how quickly do the *D_len* sets get small as `aggregate` proceeds through its steps.
 Interestingly, the size distribution of the `D_len` sets depends on where are the variations in the bit vectors of the indexes in the input.
 For example, if all indexes start with 10 zero bits, then the last 10 *D_len* sets each will have only one element, and thus the last 10 steps of `aggregate` will contribute only a per-partition overhead.
 However, if all indexes _end_ with 10 zero bits, then each of the _first_ 10 *D_len* sets will have a similar size as the input data.

-TODO: discuss how the numbering affects trailing zero bits

 TODO: mention somewhere that we won't put entire rows inside the prefix sum, but only the index + the value of the expression appearing in the window function.